 Entity Framework is a mapping tool that enables you to map .NET objects to relational tables in InterSystems IRIS® and eliminates the need for most of the data-access code that developers must typically write.

 Connect InterSystems IRIS to an external application

-Using the Object Gateway for .NET (for instantiating and manipulating external .NET objects)
+Using InterSystems External Servers (for instantiating and manipulating external .NET objects)